Last Updated on January 5, 2022 by smiling-coffee-snob

 There’s nothing worse than when your coffee tastes bad even though you have top notch specialty coffee beans.
 Actually, there is something worse.
 When your first brew is fantastic, but after that your coffee sucks.

 At least for me, inconsistency is one of the most frustrating aspects of coffee brewing.
 You know how good your coffee can taste, but something is throwing it off and you can’t figure out what it is.

 Well, this can be a difficult problem to diagnose, but I’m going to help you figure it out.
 We’ll go over some of the most common brewing issues and how to fix them.
 By the end of this article, you’ll be well prepared to fix whatever coffee problem you’re having.

 (Disclaimer: Some of the links in this article are affiliate links and if you buy something I’ll get a small commission at no extra cost to you).

 Coffee tastes bad?
 Start with the coffee

 I know this sounds obvious, but if your coffee tastes bad, you may have bad coffee beans.
-While everyone has different tastes when it comes to how dark their coffee is roasted and how strong they brew it, there are certain basics that make good coffee beans:
+While everyone has different tastes when it comes to how dark their coffee is roasted and how strong it’s brewed, there are certain basics that make good coffee beans: